 I found the atmosphere and art design to be rather fantastic.
 The main character looks like something from a Tim Burton movie with everything in black and white and creatures that could fit into Silent Hill.
-The levels themselves range from a hospital, train, subway station, four-way street in a neighborhood, to a mine.
+The levels themselves range from a hospital, train, subway station, and four-way street in a neighborhood, to a mine.
 Each level was unique and memorable and I loved how you can walk on walls as this game just worked your brain and really made you think, but everything made sense.
 There are no vague hints here if you think it works then it probably works.
 Each level can take about 10-20 minutes to solve depending on how stuck you get.
 I found the final level the most challenging, which is expected.

-Again, the visuals are amazing, the art style is very unique, great monster designs, the puzzles are well designed too, but why am I doing all of this?
+Again, the visuals are amazing, the art style is very unique, great monster designs, and the puzzles are well designed too, but why am I doing all of this?
 I’m tired of these indie developers thinking no story is some niche thing.
 Are developers catering to some pseudointellectual niche audience who think they “understand” these games or something or are they just too lazy to design a story?
 Whatever the case may be, the flack “walking simulators” and other indie games that focus on gameplay and “story” over AAA bombastic scenes need to grow a little and maybe add a story and characters that we can care about.

 thatgamecompany is a really talented bunch.
 With Journey and Flow under their belt, they are known for making artistically stunning games on Sony’s consoles.
 When Flower was released on PS3 amazed gamers around the world with its gorgeous visuals and music.
 It’s a very simple game, but that’s okay for what it does.